ben-gibson/GitLink/README.md

 Usage
 -------------------------------------------------------------------------------

-After installing the plugin set your remote host (GitHub, GitLab, BitBucket, Stash) and enabled extensions in the preferences:
+After installing the plugin set your remote host and enabled extensions in the preferences:

       Preferences → Other Settings → GitLink